How do I know if I’m ready to buy a home?

 You can find out by asking yourself some questions:

 - Do I have a steady source of income (usually a job)?
-Have I been employed on a regular basis for the last 2-3 years?
+Have I been employed on a regular basis for the past two to three years?
 Is my current income reliable?

 - Do I have a good record of paying my bills?

 - Do I have few outstanding long-term debts, like car payments?

 - Do I have money saved for a down payment?